JavaScript is required

 The concept of comprehensible input means consuming content that's just slightly above your current level.
 You should understand maybe 70-80% of what you're hearing or reading, with enough context to figure out the rest.
 This keeps you engaged without overwhelming you.

 You don't need to hire an expensive tutor to practice speaking.
-Apps like HelloTalk or Tandem connect you with native speakers who want to learn your native language.
+Apps like HelloTalk, Tandem, and italki connect you with native speakers who want to learn your native language.
 You help them, they help you, and you both get free practice.

 The advantage for busy people is flexibility.
 You can send voice messages back and forth on your own schedule instead of coordinating live conversation times.
 Even 10 minutes of speaking practice a few times per week makes a huge difference in building confidence.